 The Naniwa Yodogawa Fireworks have been running for thirty-one years and take place on the banks of the Yodo River, offering fantastic views of the skyline beneath the display.

-Originally a volunteer event it is now one of the biggest in the area and has an impressive selection of regular and underwater fireworks.
-Needless to say, the crowds het pretty huge, so it is advised that you arriver well before 6pm as they say you won’t be able to reach the display area from the station in time after that.
+Originally a volunteer event, it is now one of the biggest in the area and has an impressive selection of regular and underwater fireworks.
+Needless to say, the crowds het pretty huge, so it is advised that you arrive well before 6pm as they say you won’t be able to reach the display area from the station in time after that.

 The Paantu festival takes place on the Okinawa Prefecture island of Miyakojima in the far south of the archipelego.
 It was cancelled in 2021, so we can only hope 2022 goes ahead.
 What happens and when is it?
 The villagers […]

 The Aomori town of Inakadate has become famous for its Tanbo Art event held from early June until early October each year.
 ‘Tanbo’ is a rice field, the ingenious art is created by growing different crops to paint enormous living […]

 ¥200 – ¥500